sysolab/plantomio_fw/README.md

 # WaterBee Firmware and Application

-A comprehensive toolset for the WaterBee ESP32C6-based irrigation and plant monitoring system.
 This repository provides tools to flash firmware to WaterBee devices, download Android applications, and manage releases.

 ## Table of Contents